 The three pieces of the Key were carried south with the refugees.
 Adezar, who studied one of the pieces, found that their power had not diminished.
 Such was the power of the enchantment that the key was not destroyed.
 Indeed, each part still possessed the magic of the whole necessary to open the door.
 There were, essentially, now THREE keys that could open the door.
 Nobles fought and squabbled over the three keys.
 These three keys have changed hands many times over the centuries.
 Because of their unique design, they are easily identified.
 Hence, the fate of each is known.

-Death's Door is a massive stone building built at the bottom of an immense stone quarry that lies in the northern district of the ruined city of Shidar.
-Death's Door is built of bricks, each bearing a glyph carved into it.
-The doors themselves are solid iron and weight many tons.
+Death's Door is a massive iron door built at the bottom of an immense stone quarry that lies in the northern district of the ruined city of Shidar.
+Death's Door is built into a wall of massive blocks of dense ebony granite.
+No magic can penetrate the walls or the door.
+The doors themselves are solid iron and weigh several tons.
 It has been many years since anyone has laid eyes upon the great iron door.
 It is now a thing of myth, lying in the heart of a dead city in a region that is home to only monsters.

 1. Home of Draleena the Half Blood.
 Near the center of the city, the only building that might have smoke issuing from its chimney is a squat grey stone three story building with balconies, barred windows and heavy iron doors.
 This is the home of Hezra, the Half Blood..